springload/pattern-book/README.md

     <h6>My Heading</h6>
 </blockquote>

-The HTML and JSX are so that you can expose different types of markup.
+The support for both HTML and JSX is so that you can expose different levels of markup complexity.

-The CSS is automatically derived from the CSS that's applied to the elements (it uses browser APIs to determine this, so there's no need to manually associate rules).
+The CSS is automatically derived from the styles applied to the wrapped elements (it uses browser APIs to determine this, so there's no need to manually associate CSS with a component).

 ## FAQ

 ### Q. Where's the dev server with hot reloading?

-I don't know.
+I don't know but it's not here.
 Just use [Create-React-App](https://github.com/facebookincubator/create-react-app) or whatever boilerplate you like.

 ### Q. How do I organise the books with accordian sections, or titles?